-\subsection{Learning-based MPC with CVaR constraints}
+\subsection{Learning-Based MPC with CVaR Constraints}

-As described, the PEARL module takes care of various tasks to learn a policy with an adaptive capability.
-It is inevitable that information about different tasks is injected into the PEARL policy for a given task.
-This often causes the conservativeness and inefficiency of the PEARL polices particularly in a dynamic environment, as shown in Fig.~\ref{fig:pearl_traj}.
-Furthermore, PEARL does not use information about the system model~\eqref{robot_dyn} of the robot.

-To make up for the limitation of PEARL in our motion control problem, we propose to adopt a learning-based MPC technique that focuses on a given task and uses model information in a receding horizon fashion:\footnote{Here, $x_{\tau | t}$ denotes the system state at stage $\tau$ predicted at stage $t$.
+As described in Section~\ref{sec:metarllearning}, PEARL suffers from conservativeness and inefficiency in the navigation environment.
+Furthermore, PEARL does not use the known system dynamics that is often available for various practical robots.
+To make up for the limitation of PEARL, we propose to adopt a learning-based MPC technique that solves the given task and uses model information in a receding horizon fashion:\footnote{Here, $x_{\tau | t}$ denotes the system state at stage $\tau$ predicted at stage $t$.
 Thus, it may be different from $x_\tau$, the actual state at stage $\tau$.}

 where $\mathbf{u}=(u_{t|t}, \dots,u_{t+K-1|t})$ is a control input sequence over the $K$ prediction horizon, constraints~\eqref{mpc_dyn} and~\eqref{const_u} must be satisfied for $k=0,\dots,K-1$ and \eqref{const_xd} must hold for $k=0,\dots,K$.
 Here, the terminal cost function $\ell_f$ takes into account the costs occurring beyond the prediction horizon.
 The state constraint~\eqref{const_xd} ensures that the robot is located in the safe region.
-The MPC problem at stage $t$ should be solved in a receding horizon fashion starting from $x(t)$ and the first entry of the optimal input sequence $\bold{u}^\star$ is executed at stage $t$, i.e., $u_t = {u}^\star_{t|t}$.
+The MPC problem at stage $t$ is solved in a receding horizon fashion starting from $x(t)$ followed by the execution of the first entry of the optimal input sequence $\bold{u}^\star$, i.e., $u_t = {u}^\star_{t|t}$.
 Unfortunately, the MPC problem in the above form is impossible to solve because in general the safe region $\mathcal{X}_{t+k}^d$ is unknown; it includes information about the future motion of dynamic obstacles.